Back to all posts

 Before you touch a single pipe, your first move is to read the manufacturer’s manual.
 Seriously, don’t skip this.
 The instructions that came with your water heater are your most important guide for a safe and successful installation.
 They contain specific details about your model that a general guide can’t cover, from wiring diagrams to clearance requirements.
 Once you’re familiar with the manual, clear the area around your old water heater.
 You’ll need plenty of space to work, so move any stored items out of the way.
 Finally, shut off the water supply to the heater, and turn off the power at the circuit breaker (for electric) or switch the gas line to the “off” position (for gas).

-Step 2: Remove the Old Unit
+Step 2: Out With the Old Water Heater

 With the power and water off, you can start disconnecting the old unit.
 Drain the tank completely by connecting a hose to the drain valve and running it to a floor drain or outside.
 This can take a while, so be patient.
 Once it’s empty, disconnect the water lines and the electrical or gas connections.
 Be prepared—even when empty, water heaters are incredibly heavy and awkward.
 As safety instructions often note, you should use at least two people or an appliance dolly to move the water heater.
 This isn’t the time to test your strength; a back injury is the last thing you need.
 If you’re struggling, remember that our team handles these removals every day and can provide expert plumbing solutions to get the old unit out safely.

-Step 3: Set Up the New Water Heater
+Step 3: Position Your New Heater

 Now for the exciting part: bringing in the new unit.
 Carefully move the new water heater into position.
 Before you make any connections, place a drain pan underneath it.
 The pan should be at least two inches wider than the heater’s diameter and connected to a drain.
 This simple step is your first line of defense against future leaks and can save you from costly water damage down the road.
 Make sure the unit is level and stable before you proceed.
 Take a moment to double-check that all the connection points are clean and free of debris from the old unit.
 A clean connection is less likely to leak.

-Step 4: Connect Water and Power
+Step 4: Make the Water and Power Connections

 With the new heater in place, it’s time to connect the water lines.
 Use flexible water heater connectors to attach the cold water inlet and hot water outlet pipes.
 Once they’re securely tightened, you can turn the water supply back on.
 Do not turn on the power or gas yet.
 It is critical to fill the tank completely with water first.
 Open a hot water tap somewhere in your house and let it run until water flows out steadily—this removes all the air from the tank and pipes.
 Hearing sputtering is normal at first.
 Once the tank is full and the air is gone, you can safely connect the electricity or gas line according to the manufacturer’s instructions.

-Step 5: Test for Leaks and Functionality
+Step 5: Fire It Up and Check for Leaks

 The final step is to check your work.
 After the tank has been full for a little while, carefully inspect all your connections for any signs of dripping.
 Use a flashlight to get a good look.
 Most leaks happen at the connection points, not the tank itself, so give every fitting a close look.
 If you spot a leak, turn the water off and tighten the connection.
 Once you’re confident everything is dry, you can turn on the power or light the pilot light for your gas heater.
 Let the heater run until the water is hot, then test the temperature and pressure relief (T&P) valve to ensure it’s working correctly.
 If you run into any issues you can’t solve, our emergency plumbing team is always ready to help.